-If a Subchapter S corporation pays its shareholder’s personal expenses, can the payments be for the repayment of loans not subject to employment instead of wages subject to employment taxes?
-This is a common issue that has to be addressed when preparing S corp. tax returns.
-The IRS addressed this in AOD 2017-04, which was issued to note is disagreement with the U.S. Tax Court’s decision in Scott Singer Installations, Inc. v.
+If a Subchapter S corporation pays its shareholders personal expenses, can the payments be for the repayment of loans not subject to employment instead of wages subject to employment taxes?
+This is a common issue that has to be addressed when preparing S corporation tax returns.
+The IRS addressed this in AOD 2017-04 disagreeing with the U.S. Tax Court’s decision in Scott Singer Installations, Inc. v.
 Commissioner, T.C.
 Memo.
 2016-161.

 The Court: Loan Repayments, Not Wages

 The U.S. Tax Court concluded that Mr. Singer was an employee, but that the advances Mr. Singer made to the taxpayer were loans and that the payment of his personal expenses were repayments for those loans.
 The court reached this conclusion even though there was no promissory note or other documentation for the loans.
 Recording the transactions as loans on the taxpayer’s books was sufficient.
 The court also noted that the payment of personal expenses was recurring over time, which make it look like a loan repayment, and that the personal expenses continued to be paid even when the taxpayer was incurring losses.

 The IRS does not agree with the court’s holding.
 The IRS argues that the payment of a shareholder’s personal expenses by an S corporation are wages if the shareholder performs substantial services for the S corp.

 The IRS discounted the courts point that the recurring nature of the expenses and that the payments continued to be made when the taxpayer was incurring losses.

 The IRS then notes the distinction between this case and the prior cases that reached the opposite conclusion, namely, the courts in the prior cases did not find a debtor-creditor relationship.

 If anything, the IRS’s AOD drives home the point that taxpayers should document the debtor-creditor relationship for loans.